 - 5. API Access for Developers

-- 6. Comprehensive Analytics Dashboard
+- 6. Unified Analytics Dashboard

 - Bonus Features Worth Considering